 Empowering children for a lifestyle of Prayer and Service to Transform our World

-Lelonnie is currently living and ministering in Kansas City USA and is Elementary Chaplain of thedanielacademy.com, a Kindergarten - Grade 12 private Christian school.
+Lelonnie is currently living and ministering in Kansas City USA and for 13 years, was Elementary Chaplain of thedanielacademy.com, a Kindergarten - Grade 12 private Christian school.

 Kathleen Trock-Molhoek lives in Michigan, USA.
 She is the founder of Pebbles and Stones.
 Pebbles and Stones brings the Gospel to children and adults through biblical storytelling followed by listening to God’s voice, journaling, sharing and praying in a multi-generational setting.
 She is a writer, an educator, intercessor, and a believer in the Kingdom's benefits of an inter-generational approach to prayer, community building, and worship.
 She firmly believes that we grow in community, heal in community and walk out our faith in community.